lourkeur/dshuf/spec/index.md

 ### Set up

-Participants must agree on a canonical representation of the items they want to shuffle, which must consists of a byte representation of each entry and an initial order.
+Participants must agree on a canonical representation of the items they want to shuffle, which must consist of a byte representation of each entry and an initial order.
 They must also agree on when and how the random beacon will be consulted.
 In the DRand case they must choose a round number in the future.